pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 He delivered it in a small, private salon, his voice trembling with genuine fear:

-"...A sorrow born that has no shape or sound,
+*...A sorrow born that has no shape or sound,
 A boundless grief that cannot be profound.
 A pain that aches within the spirit's heart,
 And tears the very soul and mind apart.
 This heavy weight becomes a crimson grain,
 A lasting mark of all-consuming pain.
 It is the dust of what he failed to be,
-The final end for all the world to see..."
+The final end for all the world to see...*

 This time, there was no applause at all, only the shifting of uncomfortable patrons.
 He had failed as a poet, but he prayed he had succeeded in giving his monster nothing to grasp.